hunterjackson/docs/source/mongo-sink.rst

 .. sourcecode:: bash

-    connect.mongo.sink.kcql = INSERT INTO orders SELECT * FROM orders-topic; UPSERT INTO customers SELECT * FROM customer-topic PK customer_id; UPSERT INTO invoiceid as invoice_id, customerid as customer_id, value a SELECT invoice_id, FROM invoice-topic
+    connect.mongo.kcql = INSERT INTO orders SELECT * FROM orders-topic; UPSERT INTO customers SELECT * FROM customer-topic PK customer_id; UPSERT INTO invoiceid as invoice_id, customerid as customer_id, value a SELECT invoice_id, FROM invoice-topic

 3. Error policies for handling failures.